ErinaTheDummy/SwordToShield/Character_Creation/Classes/Wizard.md

 ```

 ### Glyph Casting
-You are capable of casting spells using magical glyphs that corrospond to
-different forms of mana.
-Your casting modifier for casting is intelligence,
-when a spell refers to a saving throw the DC is equal to 8 + Your proficiency
+You are capable of casting spells using magical glyphs that correspond to different forms of mana.
+Your casting modifier for casting is intelligence, when a spell refers to a saving throw the DC is equal to 8 + Your proficiency
 bonus + Your intelligence modifier.
-Refer to the following chart for the amount
-of glyphs you must write for each spell:
+Refer to the following chart for the amount of glyphs you must write for each spell:

 ```